pscally1005/pscally1005.github.io/_posts/draft/2026-05-10-pistachio-truffle.markdown

 - chocolate chips
 - truffles
 - vic
-Description: Happy Birthday Vic!
-Do you remember those pistachio chocolate truffles that Sandra got you?
-Well this is a homemade version of them with just <a href='/misc/nuts#pistachios'>pistachio butter</a>, <a href='/misc/natural-sweeteners#honey'>honey</a>, chocolate chips, and <a href='/misc/nuts#coconut'>coconut oil</a>!
+Description: These homemade truffles feature just <a href='/misc/nuts#pistachios'>pistachio butter</a>, <a href='/misc/natural-sweeteners#honey'>honey</a>, chocolate chips, and <a href='/misc/nuts#coconut'>coconut oil</a>!
+There my homemade version of the <a href='https://amzn.to/4syAeDt'>Lindt Lindor Pistachio Chocolate Truffles</a> for a significantly lower cost.
+It's kinda like a cross between Ohio Buckeye Balls and Dubai Chocolate.
 Instructions:
 - Line a <a href='https://amzn.to/45sRAsB'>cookie sheet</a> with parchment paper, and place a <a href='https://amzn.to/4qQNmn2'>wire rack</a> on top